 The name ZebSoftware comes from the Zebulon Sunflower, which has an amazing geometric pattern that exposes the power of phi, or the golden ratio.
 Ta'boot, I live at the base of Pikes Peak, which was named after the explorer Zebulon Pike.
-I use the golden ratio in building websites/software user interfaces, and Pikes Peak keeps me fit by hiking around/over it.
+I use the golden ratio in designing and building everything, and Pikes Peak keeps me fit by hiking around/over it.

 I'm a software developer looking for work.
 I started writing software in 1990 after receiving a BA in Mathematics with Computer Science Emphasis from Fort Lewis College, Durango, CO.
 In the year 2000, I received a C++ Object-Oriented Programming Certificate from Colorado Technical University, Colorado Springs, CO.